 How to approach it

-If someone is making it difficult for you to maintain a relationship with them, talking through your feelings with someone you do trust can make the situation clearer and easier to manage.
+If someone is making it difficult for you to maintain a relationship with them, talk things through with someone you trust.
+It can make the situation clearer and easier to manage

 A family member or friend can help you feel more in control of a difficult friendship.
-Taking the time to make sure we are surrounded by people who make us feel good has positive effects in all aspects of our lives.
+Ensuring we are surrounded by people who make us feel good will have positive effects in all aspects of our lives.